fundamentalsystem/fundamentalsystem.github.io/_pages/publications.md

 the simulator runs on ROS2, these modules communicate and coordinate with one another via ROS2 topics.
 The communication between ROS2 and PX4 will also include PX4-supplied methods.
 In the early stages of SITL, the perception and planning modules, along with other components, run on the host.
 The user can begin by using QgroundControl to schedule flights and monitor drone status.
 The simulator will then instruct the sensors plugin in Gazebo to retrieve data from the environment and send it for navigation tasks such as perception and mapping.
 The situation in HITL would become more complicated with the introduction of environmental factors such as drone communications, weather, and human interruptions.
 In HITL mode, the navigation modules run on the UAV's onboard computer, and the Gazebo serves as an intermediary between the PX4 controller and the navigational modules.

-The development of the Fundamental Simulator will follow the procedure of Model-driven Architecture (MDA).
+**The development of the Fundamental Simulator will follow the paradigm of Model-driven Architecture (MDA).**

 Model-driven Architecture (MDA) is a software development approach that focuses on using models to represent and manipulate the elements of a software system.
 In the context of robotics, MDA can be used to develop and maintain large-scale robotic software systems, such as those used in autonomous vehicles, drones, and other robotics applications.